Sonos Australia | Full Review & Best Prices For All Wireless Models (Beam, 1, 5, Move & More) | 2021

 The speakers should be installed above and slightly behind the primary seating position.

-Check out the full list of Sonos In-Ceiling speaker specifications, features and current pricing by clicking here -> Sonos In-Ceiling Speakers.
+Check out the full list of Sonos In-Ceiling speaker specifications, features and our best price by clicking here -> Sonos In-Ceiling Speakers.

 As mentioned though, we recommend that you ideally run these with the Sonos Amp.
 To make it easy and save yourself some money, check out the Sonos In-Ceiling Pack by clicking here -> Sonos In-Ceiling Pack.